Layr-Labs/eigenlayer-contracts/docs/release/slashing/AllocationManager.md

  * @param operator the address to slash
  * @param operatorSetId the ID of the operatorSet the operator is being slashed on behalf of
  * @param strategies the set of strategies to slash
- * @param wadToSlash the parts in 1e18 to slash, this will be proportional to the operator's
+ * @param wadsToSlash the parts in 1e18 to slash, this will be proportional to the operator's
  * slashable stake allocation for the operatorSet
  * @param description the description of the slashing provided by the AVS for legibility */